top of page

 __________________________________

-In the mind of most of us consumers, the term "natural" in labels of sweeteners implies that the sweetener is not synthetic.
+In the mind of most of us consumers, the term "natural" on labels of sweeteners implies that the sweetener is not synthetic.
 However, as I discussed in a previous post, a variety of natural sweeteners are produced synthetically by fermentation or enzymes.
 I list below what you need to know about synthetic sweeteners that may be promoted as natural.

 FAQ about Synthetic Sweeteners Promoted as "Natural":